There are a lot of things to consider when you’re in the planning stages of a long-term trip, and accommodations are an important thing to research.

 Hostels are good for any traveler

 If you’ve never traveled long term before, wrapping your head around the idea of staying in hostels, cooking in shared kitchens, and waiting to book your accommodations until arriving in a new city can seem weird and a bit overwhelming.
-There are some things you should consider about hostels, even if you are a hotel person traveling with a relatively large budget.
+There are some things you should consider about hostels, even if you’ve always been a hotel person or if you’re traveling with a large budget.
 If you are traveling solo, you should really give some thought to staying in hostels at times, even if you can afford hotels.
 If you are older than college-aged, traveling with a partner or family, or as part of a small group, it’s time to dispel the myths of hostels.

 So not only are all ages welcome, there is little reason to worry about feeling self conscious about your age if you are no longer in school.

 The hostel movement started in Germany almost 100 years ago as a way for young people to travel cheaply, by making them share in the chores and even locking them out all day to discourage them from hanging around.
 But the modern hostel movement shares few of those characteristics.
-Very few places have any sort of upper age limit now, and it’s quite common to see retired travelers staying alongside students with nearly everything in between.
+Very few places have any sort of upper age limit now, and it’s quite common to see retired travelers staying alongside students and nearly every age in between.

 Most hostels also have private rooms